Skip to main content

 In 2013, the U.S. Congress passed the DSCSA to “enhance FDA’s ability to help protect consumers from exposure to drugs that may be counterfeit, stolen, contaminated, or otherwise harmful.”
 This entails implementing the adoption of unique product identification systems imposed at different stages for individual verticals and at gradually more precise levels.
 Pharmaceutical manufacturers are required to apply some form of traceability to drug products on the lot level by November 2018 or risk being ruled noncompliant.
 There will be more precise requirements in the future for individual package tracking to be adopted gradually.

 The DSCSA necessitates the implementation of track-and-trace systems that can provide the full historical data of a product on-demand.
 Pharmaceutical manufacturers and distributors must be able to successfully identify a package, track its movement, determine if it is potentially adulterated or mislabeled and notify the FDA and any other stakeholders affected to maintain compliance.
-This can be achieved by deploying the X3 Pharmaceutical Preparation bundle’s traceability features to provide comprehensive audit trails for products.
-Utilizing this bundled solution’s data tracing functionality allows you to deliver the full history of an end product to its original processing batch.
+This can be achieved by deploying robust ERP traceability features to provide comprehensive audit trails for products.
+Utilizing these data tracing capabilities allows you to deliver the full history of an end product to its original processing batch.

 5. Documentation